LandonPatmore/landonpatmore.github.io/_posts/2018-01-24-how-to-properly-set-up-git-on-your-computer.md

 ---
-title: How to properly set up Git on your computer!
+title: How to properly set up Git on your computer
 published: true
 description: Learn how to easily and effectively setup Git on your computer to easily make forking, pushing, and pulling easy without having to worry!
-tags: Git Github Setup
+tags: git github setup
 original_url: https://dev.to/landonp1203/how-to-properly-set-up-git-on-your-computer-33eo
 ---